"Sometimes the only way to truly understand is to understand you can not understand."

 “What kind of a question is that?” she asked, thrown off guard.
 “Why would I not?
 Is that the type of thing that must or even can be explained in a sentence or two?
 You have never asked me that before.
 Why are you asking me now?”

 “Because, I’m a freak.
 At least you could hide me from everyone before.”

 She scoffed.
-“Do you know how much effort it took to keep myself from thrusting my hand into that pouch and hoisting you to my lips when I saw all those other couples freely expressing their feelings for one another as we walked around the city and through the parks?
+“Do you know how much effort it took to keep myself from thrusting my hand into that pouch and hoisting you to my lips whenever I saw another couple freely expressing their feelings as we strolled around?
 How excruciating it was to have you so close to me yet have to act like you were not there?
-How much I wished I could have done away with transporting you hidden at my waist altogether and proudly held you in front of my chest to show everyone the man I love, and who loves me?
-Unfortunately, I knew I never could, because there are too many people would have looked at us and seen not two people in love, but a young woman carrying a valuable piece of property, and they would have tried to steal you and your reproductive ability for their own gain, not caring or even realizing that you are capable of feeling and loving as much as any Quorilaxian.
-They never bothered to look past the letters of your genetic code and read the unique story those letters represent, of someone whose life can have as much meaning and impact as theirs even though his font appears smaller on a page.
+How much I wished I could have held you proudly in the open to show everyone the man I love, and who loves me?
+Unfortunately, I knew I never could, because there are too many people who would have looked at us and seen not two people in love, but a lone young woman carrying a valuable piece of property, and they would have tried to steal you for their own gain, not caring or even realizing that you are capable of feeling and loving as much as any Quorilaxian.
+They would never bother to look past the letters of your genetic code and read the unique story those letters represent, of someone whose life can have as much meaning and impact as theirs even though his font appears smaller on a page.
 I am proud to be a character in your story, Ryan.
 I know that it has not been unfolding as we hoped, but I think we can still find a way to write a happy ending.”